-The Interagency Situation Report (Sit Report) program captures incident activity and resources status information in a brief summary intended for use by fire managers.
-Once the information has been submitted via FAMWEB application, it is used at the local, regional and national levels as a decision-making tool and to produce summary reports.
+The Interagency Situation Report (Sit Report) program captures incident activity and resources status information in a summary intended for use by fire managers.
+Once the information has been submitted via Wildland Fire Application Portal, it is used at the local, regional and national levels as a decisionmaking tool and to produce summary reports.
 The reporting period for this report is 0001 to 2400

-GACC Intelligence staff will ensure that all of their dispatch centers have submitted completed Sit Reports daily except when the unit(s) or GACC is not staffed; caught up the next regular work day.
-Centers in South Ops will complete their submission by 1800 hours (1700 during winter months).
-Centers in North Ops will compete their submission be 1700 hours (1600 during the winter months) Although California submits the Sit Report year round, the NICC Intelligence staff will retrieve situation reports only when the National Preparedness Level is 2 or higher.
+GACC Intelligence staff will ensure that all of their dispatch centers have submitted completed Sit

-Access to the input side of the Sit Report program can be obtained by calling the GACC Intelligence Coordinator for your area.
-The GACC's have edit access to all of their respective Units' Sit Report data.
-NICC has edit access to all Units' Sit Report data and bases the National Incident Management Situation Report (IMSR) on this information.
+Predictive Services Chapter 60 1 Reports daily except when the unit(s) or GACC is not staffed; caught up the next regular work day 2 3 Centers in South Ops will complete their submission by 1800 hours (1700 during winter months).
+4 Centers in North Ops will compete their submission be 1700 hours (1600 during winter months) 5 6 Access to the input side of the Sit Report program can be obtained by calling the GACC 7 Intelligence 8 Coordinator for your area.
+The GACC's have edit access to all of their respective Units' Sit 9 Report 10 data.
+NICC has edit access to all Units' Sit Report data and bases the National Incident 11 ManagementSituation Report (IMSR) on this information.